katebatrakova/scheduler/README.md

 # Interview Scheduler

 This modern React application called Scheduler allows users to book and cancel interviews.
-It was built using React library, Webpack Dev Server, Storybook, Babel, Axios, Jest, Cypress.
+It was built and tested using the following latest tools and techniques: React, Webpack Dev Server, Storybook, Babel, Axios, Jest, Cypress.

 ## Screenshots